-- with the swing compensation locked. - only if the other boom is folded down as a package from the transport position (Super S boom). - briefly for passing obstacles (trees, electricity pylons, etc.).
+- with the swing compensation locked. - briefly for passing obstacles (trees, electricity pylons, etc.).

-Lock the swing compensation before folding/unfolding the sprayer boom on one side.
+• Lock the swing compensation before folding/unfolding the sprayer boom on one side.

 If the swing compensation is not locked, the sprayer boom may swing off to one side.
 If the unfolded boom extension strikes the ground, this can cause damage to the sprayer boom.